matthewkmayer/matthewkmayer.github.io/blag/content/post/how-much-testing.md

 ## Definitions and goals

 * unit test: tests a single unit of code.
 Think a single function or method.
 If there are more than one or three mocks being used, it's probably not a unit test
-* functional test: tests behavior of code, staying withing a single process
+* functional test: tests behavior of code, staying within a single process
 * integration test: a test that crosses a process boundary.
 For example: code that talks to a real database
 * end to end/smoke test: test the entire stack: apply power and see if any smoke comes out